-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 10. Measure Your Efforts

-This could have been tip #1, but I’m including it here as the last one for restaurant SEO as it is important throughout the process.
+This could have been tip No. 1, but I’m including it here, as it is important throughout the process.
 With the previous nine tips, there’s something to do and implement.

 But before you embark on any aspect of optimization, make sure those efforts are measurable.

-When you’re investing in your strategy, you want to know what aspects are working, which ones aren’t, and where your efforts were (and are) best producing a return on investment.
+When investing in your strategy, you want to know what aspects are working, which ones aren’t, and where your efforts were (and are) best producing a return on investment.

 Track visibility, engagement, and conversion metrics as deep as you can connect them to your business.

-Beyond that, you’ll need to identify the right progress metrics tied to goals so you know you’re moving in the right direction.
+Beyond that, you’ll need to identify the right progress metrics tied to goals to know you’re moving in the right direction.

 More Resources: